All Episodes

 Just roll out of bed and get going.

-Takes longer than twenty minutes if they start bed.
+Takes longer than 20 minutes that they start to bed.

 Back after this.